 Try not to get too close to the root, as that could thin it out too much and result in a “poofier” look.

-8. Give your Spaniel the Best Hairstyle
+8. Give Your Spaniel the Best Hairstyle

 Show off your Cavalier’s regal beauty with a sleek hairstyle.
-A puppy cut can keep your Cavaliers coat well-maintained and cool during the hot weather.
+A puppy cut can keep your Cavalier’s coat well-maintained and cool during the hot weather.
 The hair is typically about 2 inches all over, except for their ears and sometimes their feet, which are kept longer.
 Hold the end of the fleshy part of the ear to avoid cutting it, and then trim the fur to the desired length, ensuring the ears are the same length.

 If you want to clip your Cavalier, they can no longer show dogs as their fur doesn’t grow back to its natural shape.
 Clip down in the same direction as the fur and be more cautious around the chest area.
 Cut the back area under the tail and back legs with scissors and remove any stray bits from under the belly.

 Getting your Cavalier King Charles Spaniel into a regular grooming routine is the best way to ensure your dog stays healthy and feels comfortable throughout the process.
-Your Cavalier will require daily brushing to prevent matting and regular bathing to keep its coat sleek and lustrous.
+Your Cavalier will require daily brushing to prevent matting and regular bathing to keep their coat sleek and lustrous.

-Its ears will need to be checked regularly for wax buildup.
+Their ears will need to be checked regularly for wax buildup.
 Like most dogs, their nails will require trimming when you hear them tapping on the floor, and oral hygiene should never be overlooked.
-If you want your Cavalier to be showcased in dog shows, then you should never clip its fur.
+If you want your Cavalier to be showcased in dog shows, then you should never clip their fur.
 Don’t forget to give your dog a treat to reward them for their cooperation and good behavior.

 Featured Image Credit: hedgehog94, Shutterstock